galovics/jpa-locking/README.md

 - Optimistic locking with versioning when non-overlapping changes were made to the entity
 - Versionless optimistic locking
 - Versionless optimistic locking when non-overlapping changes were made to the entity

+## PessimisticLockingH2Test
+The test shows how an exclusive lock can be acquired with H2 and also demonstrates that H2 doesn't support shared locks thus Hibernate is falling back to requesting an exclusive lock even in case of an exclusive request.

+## PessimisticLockingPostgreSQLTest
+The test shows off the following use-cases with an embedded PostgreSQL database

+- Shared locks are supported via the `FOR SHARE` clause
+- Multiple readers can acquire shared lock to the same row
+- One shared lock is already applied and then an exclusive lock tries to be acquired to the same row
+- Locking a row after fetching the entity
+- Locking the result of a query